MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Main

 The nervous system evolved to control complex bodies in dynamic and uncertain environments.
 Studies on neural control of movement typically break the system down into manageable modules, whether functional and/or anatomic, and probe these in isolation \cite{Robinson1968-rl,Kristan2005-zj,Grillner2006-bc,Marder2007-td}.
 While such reductionist approaches have enabled our current understanding of complex sensorimotor control, holistic alternatives that embrace the complex interplay between the brain, body, and environment \cite{Dickinson2000-xc,Anderson2014-cq,Datta2019-qs,Pereira2020-zz} are ultimately required.

 Successfully embracing this integrated view necessitates new tools for capturing, modeling, and simulating feedback interactions between neural and biomechanical systems in the context of natural behaviors.
 It is now possible to record the kinematics of natural behaviors in great detail using off-the-shelf cameras and easy-to-use software tools \cite{Pereira2019-np,Mathis2018-vm,Dunn2021-zc,Karashchuk2021-ys,Pereira2022-mo,Monsees2022-nh,Biderman2024-hp}.
-This progress enables routine measurements of detailed postural dynamics, but kinematic descriptions by themselves do not reflect the output of the brain's control system.
-Instead, the nervous system operates on muscles which actuate a complex biomechanical body in rapid feedback with real-world physics.
+This progress enables routine measurements of detailed postural dynamics, but kinematic descriptions by themselves do not reflect the output of the brain's control system \cite{Aldarondo2024-nc}.
+Rather, the nervous system acts through muscles that drive the biomechanical body in rapid feedback with real-world physics, so that the body's passive dynamics directly shape the control problem the brain must solve.

-Leveraging these advances to probe the neural control of movements and behavior will require incorporating the brain's control of the biomechanical body.
-Artificial Neural Networks (ANNs) have been widely adopted as tractable and expressive substrates for modeling nervous systems \textit{in silico}.
-Making practical use of ANNs as models of neural systems will require explicit multi-scale alignment to identifiable and measurable components.
-Work in this area is accelerating, with efforts directed at designing increasingly biologically realistic ANNs \cite{Doerig2023-lw, Zador2023-oj}.
-For organisms with mapped connectomes, such as \textit{C.elegans} \cite{Cook2019-hl} and \textit{D.melanogaster} \cite{Dorkenwald2024-ju}, using whole-brain wiring diagrams to constrain network architectures offers a path toward constructing mechanistic models whose connectivity is grounded in real circuit structure, enabling hypotheses that link neural circuits to embodied control in behaving animals.
+For this reason, probing the neural control of movement and behavior will require models that capture how the brain controls the biomechanical body.
+Artificial neural networks (ANNs) offer a path toward this goal, providing tractable and expressive substrates for modeling nervous systems \textit{in silico}.
+Increasingly, ANNs are used as a computational language for expressing and testing theories of brain function \cite{Doerig2023-lw, Zador2023-oj, Richards2019-om}.
+Fully leveraging these models as accounts of neural systems, however, will require multiscale alignment to identifiable and measurable components of real circuits.
+For example, for organisms with mapped connectomes, such as \textit{C. elegans} \cite{Cook2019-hl} and \textit{D. melanogaster} \cite{Dorkenwald2024-ju}, whole-brain wiring diagrams can constrain network architectures at the circuit level.
+Just as connectomes anchor these models at the circuit level, aligning them at the level of behavior requires grounding them in the physical problem the nervous system actually solves: the biomechanical control of the body.